-On 11/12/2015 Christian Aid, Harrogate, held a community screening at St Peter’s Church, Harrogate, of “This Changes Everything: Capitalism Versus the Climate”, the film version of Naomi Klein’s book.
+On 11/12/2015 I organised a Christian Aid event, a community screening at St Peter’s Church, Harrogate, of “This Changes Everything: Capitalism Versus the Climate”, the film version of Naomi Klein’s book.
 Following the film, a representative of Christian Aid, Peter Wright, shared with the those attending about “The Big Shift”.
 There are huge overlaps between the messages of Klein’s book, and Christian Aid’s Big Shift campaign, and it seemed logical to combine the two in an event that coincided with COP21, the UN climate change conference in Paris.
 The evening was was well attended, and the evening was drawn to a close with a discussion and questions and answers chaired by the Environmental Officer for the Diocese of Leeds, Jemima Parker.
 Good contacts made, and some funds raised for Christian Aid, which went to their Christmas Appeal.
 The UK government very kindly agreed to match fund Christian Aid’s Christmas Appeal.

 This was my introduction to the evening:

 On 26/09/2015 I was one of 69 people who abseiled down Snaith Priory, near Selby, North Yorkshire, fund raising for Christian Aid.
 A fantastic total of £9,971.60 was raised for the great work Christian Aid does in helping communities in the developing world haul themselves out of poverty, by addressing the causes and effects of that poverty.